 Without the proper tools and mindset in place, trying to become a full-time yoga teacher offering retreats in the tropics or leading sold out classes can lead to exhaustion.
 Out of necessity, many hopeful teachers end up back at jobs they’d rather not be doing.

 But, don’t lose hope!
 Becoming a successful yoga teacher can happen and does happen all the time.
-And often it happens for those who know what to expect in the first year after yoga teacher training.
+And often it happens for those who know what to expect in the first year after yoga teacher training in Vancouver.
 Therefore, we’d like to share some advice to help make this transition easier.

 Set realistic goals